Sunlitspace542/ultrastarfox/README.md

 - Easier creation of wireframe models
 - Kando was involved so you know it's good
 - Matching text data
-- (soon to be) Working StarWing title screen
+- Working StarWing title screen and German StarWing assets

 ## Building